Acceptable Use Policy

 4. Penalty for Violation

-Violations of this policy by students shall be treated as violations of the Code of Student Conduct and will be referred to the Office of the Vice President for Student Affairs for handling.
-Faculty and staff members who violate this policy will be subject to University disciplinary action.
+Violations of this policy by students shall be treated as violations of the appropriate University resource (for example, the policy relevant to student behavior is the Code of Student Conduct, and alleged violations may be referred to the Office of the Vice President for Student Affairs for handling).
+Faculty and staff members who violate this policy may be subject to University disciplinary action (for example, the policy relevant to staff employee behavior is the Staff Handbook, and alleged violations are referred to the employee’s manager and the Office of Human Resources, for disciplinary review and follow up).
 Tulane reserves the right to withhold computing privileges from those who do not abide by the letter or intent of this policy document.
 In addition, any person who violates this policy or the guidelines for interpreting this policy may also be subject to sanctions up to and including expulsion or termination.

 5. Approval for Exceptions